-- 1. Models of Teaching help students to acquire and, - 3.
+- 1. Models of Teaching help students to acquire and, - 2.
+Findings of Researches conducted of socially and economically disadvantaged students show that Models of Teaching have made them - 3.
 Models of Teaching, most of all help students in planning

 4.3.3 Components